evaristovidal/plainblog/README.md

 }
 ```

-Create a new blog post using xml. **WARNING the result is not returned as XML**.
+Create a new blog post using xml. **WARNING The POST is actually working with XML the result is returned as JSON**.
 As explained in [MS docs](https://learn.microsoft.com/en-us/aspnet/core/web-api/action-return-types?view=aspnetcore-8.0#httpresults-type) "Some features like Content negotiation aren't available."
 We could find alternatives like not returning HttpCode 201 or build our own http result.
 ```http
 POST http://app.plainblog.local/api/post
 Content-Type: application/xml